 Regarding organic materials imports from off-farm sources, the removal of manure, hay, crop residues, and other plant biomass from off-farm sites to amend a farm's fields withdraws organic C from the "donor" acreage, with no net gain to the world's SOC pool.
 "Baling off" residues of annual cash or cover crops can cause erosion and destroy some SOC, while careful grazing of residues does much less damage (Blanco-Canqui et al., 2016a, 2016b).
-However, composting -- and land-applying all organic residues that would otherwise be disposed as "waste" -- is an important societal strategy for climate mitigation and adaptation / resilience in our agriculture and food system.
-For example, EPA estimates that the US landfills some 24 million tons of dry tree leaves every autumn - a material that makes a valuable amendment for micronutrients and beneficial soil fungi (Panicker, 2017).
+However, composting - and land-applying all organic residues that would otherwise be disposed as "waste" - is an important societal strategy for climate mitigation and adaptation/resilience in the agriculture and food system.
+For example, EPA estimates that the U.S. landfills some 24 million tons of dry tree leaves every autumn - a material that makes a valuable amendment for micronutrients and beneficial soil fungi (Panicker, 2017).

 Regarding excess P from heavy applications of organic nutrient sources, a little compost or manure goes a long way.
-For example, an organic corn-soy-wheat rotation that included alfalfa or vetch cover crops and received 0.7 - 1.3 tons/ac-year poultry litter accrued about 400 lb SOC/ac more than conventional continuous no-till corn-soy, and the 0.7 ton rate did not build up P (Cavigelli et al., 2013).
-In Utah, a single heavy application of manure-bedding compost (22 tons dry weight per acre, $\sim 38\%$ C, C:N ~ 20) in 1995 doubled dryland wheat yields for 15 years.
-In 2008, SOC in the top four inches of soil was 1.3 - 1.5%, compared to 0.6 - 0.7% in an untreated control (Reeve and Creech, 2015).
-In California, a single application of "composted green waste" (total N 225 lb/ac) to rangeland enhanced forage growth and increased "ecosystem C storage" by 25 - 70% three years after application, an increment that significantly exceeded the C content of the compost itself (Ryals and Silver, 2012).
+For example, an organic corn-soy-wheat rotation that included alfalfa or vetch cover crops and received 0.7 to 1.3 tons/ac-year poultry litter accrued about 400 lb SOC/ac more than conventional continuous no-till corn-soy, and the 0.7 ton rate did not build up P (Cavigelli et al., 2013).
+In Utah, a single heavy application of manure-bedding compost (22 tons dry weight per acre, ~38 percent C, C:N ~20) in 1995 doubled dryland wheat yields for 15 years.
+In 2008, SOC in the top four inches of soil was 1.3 to 1.5 percent compared to 0.6 to 0.7 percent in an untreated control (Reeve and Creech, 2015).
+In California, a single application of "composted green waste" (total N 225 lb/ac) to rangeland enhanced forage growth and increased "ecosystem C storage" by 25 to 70 percent three years after application, an increment that significantly exceeded the C content of the compost itself (Ryals and Silver, 2012).